PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 In short: you will need to install and use [Composer](https://getcomposer.org/) (and possibly [npm](https://nodejs.org/en/) and [Grunt](http://gruntjs.com/)) in order to compile the project into a single installable instance.
 [Webpack](https://webpack.github.io/) is another tool used for the development of v1.7.

-This is only while we're developing it -- and while the community is testing it and contributing to it.
-Any [publicly-released deverlopment version](https://www.prestashop.com/en/developers-versions) will be packaged in such a way that any user will be able to just upload and install the software, just like you did with previous versions.
+This is only for the development version.
+Any [publicly-released deverlopment version](https://www.prestashop.com/en/developers-versions) is packaged in such a way that any user is able to just upload and install the software, just like you did with previous versions.

-### Why is not named PrestaShop 2.0, since you are rewriting everything?
+### Why is it not named PrestaShop 2.0, since you are rewriting everything?

-First, we are not rewriting everything!
+First of all, we are not rewriting everything!
 Indeed, if we had, it would be called 2.0 :)

 PrestaShop 1.7 is an evolution from version 1.6.1.0, [which introduced a new architecture](http://build.prestashop.com/news/new-architecture-1-6-1-0/), in order for the codebase to be more modular, more robust and more testable.
-Version 1.7 goes further by choosing to use the [Symfony 2.8 framework](https://symfony.com/).
+Version 1.7 goes further than 1.6.1.0 did by choosing to use the [Symfony 2.8 framework](https://symfony.com/).

 Not everything is rewritten using Symfony, though!
-Only a couple of pages are (the Product page and the Modules page), and they still work fine with pre-1.6 modules -- albeit with a necessary design adaptation, as happened in all major version of PrestaShop before, only this time [we provide a UI Kit](http://build.prestashop.com/prestashop-ui-kit/) to help developer easily have a concistent style for their module screens!
+Only a couple of pages are (the Product page and the Modules page), and they still work fine with pre-1.7 modules -- albeit with a necessary design adaptation, as happened in all major version of PrestaShop before, only this time [we provide a UI Kit](http://build.prestashop.com/prestashop-ui-kit/) to help developer easily have a concistent style for their module screens!

-Since this is a major version and not a full rewrite, we followed [the path imposed by the versioning norm we adopted in June 2015](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/), which is inspired by the much-used [SemVer specification](http://semver.org/).
+Since this is a major version and not a full rewrite, we followed [the path imposed by the versioning norm we adopted in June 2015](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/), which is adapted from the much-used [SemVer specification](http://semver.org/).

 ## New architecture

 ### Why is Symfony being introduced?

-The driving idea behind this project is that [we want our code to be more robust, more modular, and fully testable](http://build.prestashop.com/news/new-architecture-1-6-1-0/).
-The current architecture, inherited from version 1.5 and years of PrestaShop development, is not getting any younger, and its age is really starting to show.
+The driving idea behind the 1.7 project is that [we want our code to be more robust, more modular, and fully testable](http://build.prestashop.com/news/new-architecture-1-6-1-0/).
+The 1.6 architecture, inherited from version 1.5 and years of PrestaShop development, is not getting any younger, and its age is really starting to show.

 Using a proven and popular open-source framework will allow us to focus on our core business code (managing a cart, handling orders, calculating prices and taxes, generating invoices, etc.) with greater efficiency, while enjoying the stability of a globally recognized framework.

-Using Symfony will also reduce the learning curve for PHP developers that are not yet familiar with PrestaShop, helping develop our great community even further.
+Using Symfony will also reduce the learning curve for PHP developers that are not yet familiar with PrestaShop, helping grow our developer community even further.

 ### Where will Symfony be introduced?